 SF Choral Artists

 San Francisco, CA 94102-3916

-Do you have an old car that you plan to replace?
-This can be an easy way to support SFCA.
-Consider the complete vehicle donation service provided by Auction City at vehiclesforcharity.com.
-And Smile, Another Easy Way To Support SFCA: When you shop at AmazonSmile, Amazon will donate 0.5% of the purchase price to SF Choral Artists.
+Are you planning to replace an old car?
+Here’s an easy way to support SFCA.
+Consider the vehicle donation service provided by Auction City at vehiclesforcharity.com.
+Smile is another easy way to support SFCA: When you shop at AmazonSmile, Amazon donates 0.5% of the purchase price to SFCA.
 Bookmark this link to Amazon to support SFCA when you shop.

-- Collaborating with Mads Tolling in June 2015;
+- Collaborating with Grammy-winner Mads Tolling in June 2015;

-- Releasing With Strings Attached, our recording with The Alexander String Quartet, favorably reviewed by Fanfare Magazine.
+- Releasing With Strings Attached, with The Alexander String Quartet, favorably reviewed by Fanfare Magazine.

-As support for RNLMI continues to gather momentum, the scope of SFCA’s new music initiatives continues to widen, and our support of living composers continues to grow.
+As RNLMI continues to grow, SFCA’s new music initiatives will continue to widen, to support and showcase more living American composers.

-Won’t you please help us in this important work through your generous donation this season?
+Won’t you please help SFCA sustain this important work through your generous donation this season?